GLOBAL MARKETS-Stocks tumble, safe-haven assets rally on downbeat Fed outlook

 U.S. gold futures settled up 1.1% at $1,739.80 an ounce.

-Market sentiment also took a hit as new coronavirus infections in the United States showed a slight increase after five weeks of declines, only part of which was attributed to more testing.
+Market sentiment also took a hit as new coronavirus infections in the United States showed a slight increase after five weeks of declines, only part of which was attributed to expanded testing detecting more cases.

 Eric Toner, a senior scholar at the Johns Hopkins Center for Health Security, said, “There is a new wave coming in parts of the country.
 It’s small and it’s distant so far, but it’s coming.”